-December 2012 backup1
+December 2012 backup

 Title College 1.
-New Stand Alone Courses: The following course will enhance skills taught in the Basic Correctional Academy ADJ C1D and will provide students with updates on case-law, federal liability and policy and procedures of handling gangs and suicidal inmates.
-It will also reinforce training techniques in Defensive Tactics that were learned in the Basic Correctional Academy: ADJ-C22 Advanced Corrections Training M The following course will provide the students with in-depth analysis of critical incidents and the opportunity to formulate solutions through scenarios: ADJ-D4B Dispatcher Role in Critical Incidents Advanced M The following course will enhance skills taught in the Basic Dispatch Course and will explore in-depth laws and regulations required of dispatchers regarding domestic violence and sexual assault: Dispatcher Domestic Violence and Sexual Assault ADJ-D7A M The following course is being proposed as a complementary course to ENG-35, Women in Literature.
-ENG-34 Literature by Women R The following courses are designed to meet the new standards of the Accreditation Review Commission on Education for Physician Assistants (ARC-PA): PHT-22A Clinical Anatomy, Physiology, and Pathophysiology M PHT-22B Clinical Anatomy, Physiology, and Pathophysiology M The following course is being created to fulfill transfer requirements for Sociology majors to four-year institutions and will be an elective option in the Associate in Arts in Sociology for transfer degree: Introduction to the Sociology of Sex and Gender SOC-25 2.
-New Courses: The following course is being proposed to provide students in the honors program with an appropriate course in the biological sciences.
-Currently, there are no honors level courses offered in the discipline: BIO-1H Honors General Biology The following courses are proposed to address repeatability and to align the topics into skill levels.
-They are replacing JOU-52: JOU-52A Newspaper Editing: Beginning R JOU-52B Newspaper Editing: Intermediate R JOU-52C Newspaper Editing: Advanced R JOU-52D Newspaper Editing: Executive R 3.
-Course Inclusions: Norco would like to offer these courses as part of the Study Abroad curriculum.
-In addition, World Languages discipline members have noticed a growing interest for Chinese in area high schools: CHI-1 Mandarin Chinese 1 N CHI-2 Chinese 2 N CHI-11 Culture and Civilization N
+New Stand Alone Courses s: Conege The following course will enh provide students with update nance skills taught in the Basic Correctional Academy ADJ C1 es on case-law, federal liability and policy and procedures of t will also reinforce training techniques in Defensive Tactics anal Academy: of handling wide the students with in-depth analysis of critical incidents an d the opportunity to formulate solutADJ-D4BDispatcher Role in Critical Incidents Advanced М nance skills taught in the Basic Dispatch Course and will explo of dispatchers regarding domestic violence and sexual assault: ÷ . estic Violence and Sexual Assault М The following course is beingENG-34Literature by We g proposed as a complementary course to ENG-35, Women in I omen Literature.
+R 0 signed to meet the new standards of the Accreditation Review Physician Assistants (ARC-PA): PHT-22A Clinical Anatom y, Physiology, and Pathophysiology М PHT-22B Clinical Anatom y, Physiology, and Pathophysiology М institutions and will be an electron g created to fulfill transfer requirements for Sociology majors to ctive option in the Associate in Arts in Sociology for transfer do he Sociology of Sex and Gender • 2.
+New Courses: g proposed to provide students in the honors program with an a ces.
+Currently, there are no honors level courses offered in the Biology They are replacing JOU-52: poposed to address repeatability and to align the topics into skill levels.
+JOU-52A Newspaper Edit R ing: Intermediate R JOU-52C Newspaper Edit ing: Advanced R JOU-52D Newspaper Edit ing: Executive R 3.
+Course Inclusions: se courses as part of the Study Abroad curriculum.
+In addition rs have noticed a growing interest for Chinese in area high scho se 1

+CHI-2 Chinese 2 Ν CHI-11 Culture and Civilization Ν